evelyndeathtrap/Concord-/README.md

 an array of these would be a
  giant alt realitying gear in the sky and a laser-like weapon

- Such an orbital weapon or even a lapel gadget can sync with your consciousness and make it easy to think, reason and control by modulating that with your mind. integrates the consciousness. the lapel is on a rub
+ Such an orbital weapon or even a lapel gadget can sync with your consciousness and make it easy to think, reason and control by modulating that with your mind. integrates the consciousness.

  Can be a program, because it acts as a companion

  Theoretically one such satellite could cover alarge area as per laser noise, emitting data for each device and person different and simultaneously only weaker.

  look at(you)

- cannot be hacked if the seed is defined mechanically